- MA Sound (Arts)

 Please note: Students from the EU, EEA and Switzerland are not generally eligible for the UK (Home) fee status.
 Please refer to the international student rate.
 Irish citizens and those granted Settled status under the EU Settlement Scheme are eligible for UK (Home) fee status.
 There are also other circumstances where this may apply: See UKCISA for more information.

 |2024/25 entry||Published Jan 2024|

 Fees shown below are for part time study over two years, although some courses may be available over longer periods.

 |Year 2||Published Jan 2023|

 |Year 2||Published Jan 2025|

 We’re looking for individuals with a proven track record in creative sound/music practice.

 Your application should be accompanied by a portfolio of creative work.
 The nature of this portfolio will depend on your area of work.
-We don’t need much – two or three pieces will suffice, which might be music tracks, multimedia, documentation of performances / installations etc.
+We don’t need much – two or three pieces will suffice, which might be music tracks, multimedia, documentation of performances/installations, or similar.

-We’ll be looking above all for the creative use of sound in your work.
+Above all, we’ll be looking for the creative use of sound in your work.